 An Overview of a DDoS Attack

-Distributed Denial of Service attack is another type of DoS attack which is carried out by multiple sources to avoid tracing it and later disabling it.
+Distributed Denial of Service attack or DDoS attack is another type of DoS attack which is carried out by multiple sources to avoid tracing it and later disabling it.
 It can be implemented by setting multiple systems with buggy software or malicious application.
 It will then be instructed to send multiple packets of redundant data to a single source.

 These applications that are loaded at various sources then flood the victim network with gallons of useless packets of data in order to create a ruckus in the network and in the end, disabling it in order to affect its business.

-This attacked is not easily traceable as it is performed from multiple sources which make it difficult to stop as well.
+The DDoS attack is not easily traceable as it is performed from multiple sources which make it difficult to stop as well.
 Hackers and cold-blooded netizens who want to exploit a particular server carry out this operation for their benefit.

 At times, a DDoS attack can be performed to check the security and firewall capabilities of a network in order to check if it is safe for other users to access.
 There are many updates done daily in a website of a bank or an enterprise which might pose a risk to its users.
 They share their sensitive data like credit card details, contact number which can be easily compromised if the network security is not strong and reliable enough.